Watch My Masterclass Replays

 That gap isn't about resilience.
 It's about what happens when you run out of fuel and nobody warned you it was finite.

-Your brain has a limited capacity for decision making, emotional regulation and complex thinking every single day.
+Your brain has a limited capacity for decision-making, emotional regulation, and complex thinking every single day.
 It doesn't matter how senior you are or how experienced.
 It runs out.

 Psychologists call it decision fatigue.
 The more decisions you make, the harder each subsequent one becomes.
 The more you regulate your emotions under pressure, the less capacity you have to do it later.